mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 // 2.
 Storage by pointer
 // - Type is modified with *
 // - A pointer takes a "memory address width" = 64 bits in 64B systems
-// - The pointer points to the alölocated space of the object Cube* c; // Pointer to Cube int* i; // Pointer to int uiux::HSLAPixel* p;
+// - The pointer points to the allocated space of the object Cube* c; // Pointer to Cube int* i; // Pointer to int uiux::HSLAPixel* p;